JamesTheClarke/arma-content/missions/README.md

 # Arma 3 Missions
-A selection of content created for the Arma 3 community <a rel="cnto" href="https://www.carpenoctem.co/">Carpe Noctem - Tactical Operations (CNTO)</a>.
+A selection of missions created for the Arma 3 community <a rel="cnto" href="https://www.carpenoctem.co/">Carpe Noctem - Tactical Operations (CNTO)</a>.

-This content intended to be played with CNTO mod repositories.
+These missions are intended to be played with CNTO mod repositories.
 Please check mod dependencies to avoid errors.

 A list describing each scenario will be published in time on the wiki tab.